 Submit a notarized copy of a legal name change document (ex: marriage certificate/divorce decree) if documents you are submitting contain a different name than what is listed on your application for licensure.

-If the physician assistant has been granted prescriptive authority or is applying for prescriptive authority in conjunction with this initial application, the supervising agreement must also include a list of classifications of medications the physician assistant is delegated to prescribe.
-Description of protocols used in the practice.
-Protocols to be used for physician assistant prescribing may include clinical practice guidelines, reference texts, or other sources.
-Sample Supervisory Agreement
+If the physician assistant is applying for prescriptive authority in conjunction with this initial application, the supervising agreement must also include a list of classifications of medications the physician assistant is delegated to prescribe.

 If you have not secured employment, you will not need to submit a supervising agreement.
 Once you obtain employment, you will need to complete a change/addition application and submit it with the fee and a supervising agreement.